zedlopez/ifm/Writing with Inform.md

 ## A simple example extension {PM_ExtMultipleBeginsHere} {PM_ExtBeginsAfterEndsHere} {PM_ExtMultipleEndsHere} {PM_ExtNoBeginsHere} {PM_ExtNoEndsHere}

 ^^{extensions: writing: example}^^{>VERSION}
 Extensions are plain text files, and can be created with any text editor.
-(It is sometimes said that "there is no such thing as plain text", there being so many ways to represent exotic characters: so to be precise, an extension is a text file with the Unicode UTF-8 encoding, either with or without a ``bom`` marker, using any of the possible forms of line-ending (Unix, Windows, Macintosh, or Unicode line divider).
+(It is sometimes said that "there is no such thing as plain text", there being so many ways to represent exotic characters: so to be precise, an extension is a text file with the Unicode UTF-8 encoding, either with or without a BOM marker, using any of the possible forms of line-ending (Unix, Windows, Macintosh, or Unicode line divider).
 This is a detail which will only matter if the extension contains accented letters or other exotica.)

 Extensions look very much like passages of Inform source, because except for a special introductory and concluding sentence, and one convention, that is all they are: